You get the best effort from others not by lighting a fire beneath them, but by building a fire within.

 For instance, your client might say one thing but their body language and/or facial gestures indicate that they aren’t telling the full story.
 Picking up on this cue can prompt you to ask some insightful questions that might help you to get to the core of the issue at hand.
 As a result you can provide your client with better direction and guidance throughout their coaching session.

-Along the same lines, tuning-into the words your client uses to describe various experiences gives you insight into how they think about their life and circumstances.
+Along the same lines, tuning-into the words your client uses to describe various experiences gives you insight into how they think about their lives and circumstances.
 Moreover, how they use their voice could provide you with clues as to how they are feeling and emotionalizing their experiences.

 Attending to all these subtle signals of course won’t be easy.
 It will take practice.
 But with time you will learn to gather insights beyond the spoken word, which will allow you to better understand your client’s story and needs at a profoundly deeper level of awareness.